wouterharinghuizen/wouterharinghuizen/README.md

 Hi!
 I am Wouter, an AI master's student at the University of Amsterdam.
-Co-founding a Dutch startup that uses AI for the dutch real estate market, I'm dedicated to pushing technological boundaries.
+I'm dedicated to pushing technological boundaries.
 With an 8.17/10 bachelor's average and TA experience, I'm committed to leveraging AI for innovative solutions.
 :mailbox: How to get in touch with me:

 [![Linkedin Badge](https://img.shields.io/badge/-Wouter-0e76a8?style=flat&labelColor=0e76a8&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/wouterharinghuizen/)